dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Electricity use increased from 300 kWh to 520 kWh per household from 2000 to 2020.

-Electricity usage rose from 300 in 2000 kWh to 520 kWh per household from 2000 to 2020.
+Electricity usage rose from 300 in 2000  to 520  kWh per household from 2000 to 2020.

 ### **19.**